Skip to content

 HTTP/S enumeration

-• View source-code and identify any hidden content.
-If some image looks suspicious download and try to find hidden data in it.
+• View the source code and identify any hidden content.
+If an image looks suspicious, download it and try to find hidden data in it.

 • Identify the version or CMS and check for active exploits.
 This can be done using Nmap and Wappalyzer.